Today, according to the radio, it is ‘National Encouragement Day’. A day for everything, so it seems… Ideal for this eve’s blog anyhow.

 (not just an outlandish hobby!)

 You don’t have to give away everything for nothing.
 Find a way to make it a job not just a hobby.
 A lifetime of learning lies ahead so why not get paid?
-Your knowledge is valuable and it should be valued, at least as much as any other health care practitioner out there.
-Being self-employed, it is hard graft and it may never be a goldmine but you can and should make a living.
+Your knowledge is valuable and it should be valued, at least as much as any other health care practitioner or professional out there.
+Being self-employed, it is hard graft and it may never be a goldmine but you can and should make a decent living.
 Maybe you’ll have to start off part-time but don’t waste those thousands of $$$ an hours you’ve invested in studying by giving up altogether!
 If you’ve worked hard, you are passionate about what you do and you do it with integrity – then you are entitled to some reward.
 There is nothing wrong with that!
 You can’t survive as a herbalist unless you start generating an income.
 That has been my biggest pitfall over the last few years.
-Guilt over making money.
+Guilt over asking for money.
 I’m working on it!

 Discover your Niche